 I started the website under the name Ball Don’t Brawl in late 2009 with slightly different plans for it, but I quickly realised what a need there was for something like that of which Hoopsfix is today.

-Over the past two years, I have travelled up and down the country, had many a cold night on the street after missing last trains home, or in the back of my car in a random car park somewhere and spent pretty much every spare penny I have on building up Hoopsfix to where it is today.
+Over the past few years, I have travelled up and down the country, had many a cold night on the street after missing last trains home, or in the back of my car in a random car park somewhere and spent pretty much every spare penny I have on building up Hoopsfix to where it is today.

 It has not been easy, but slowly it is getting there.
 I appreciate all the support people have given me-with very little financial return on what I do, it is the many kind words in emails and comments I have been sent that make it all worth it.

-There are plans in the works for clothing, a DVD and events which will put British basketball on the map!
 Please continue to support the site as you have been and help me prove to the rest of the UK that British basketball is worth investing in!

 If you want to get in touch with me for any reason, I’d suggest dropping me an @reply on my Twitter, alternatively email me using the form on the contact page, or connect with me on LinkedIn.

 Off the back of my work with Hoopsfix, in April 2010 I was approached by an integrated advertising agency in central London Albion London to work on a project to promote the GB National teams in conjunction with British Performance Basketball.
 ‘Back British Basketball’ was launched at the end of June, and captivated the British basketball community.
 In a little over two months, the campaign achieved over 4000 subscribers across all platforms (Facebook, Twitter, Youtube), received over 60k upload views on Youtube, was featured in National and international newspapers and websites, got an interview slot on Channel 4 and was responsible for not only an awareness around Team GB that had never been seen before, but the loudest crowds ever seen at GB home games.